magicseaweed/Cashola/README.md

 ## WTF?
 It's not working? ##

 #### 1. I don't get a response from Cashola.getProducts(), explain? ####
 Have you checked you are passing it the correct product identifiers?
 No response is given by Apple's StoreKit if you pass it something invalid, it will just "not work".
 If you are passing it the correct product indentifier(s), how recently did you add those products?
 If it was within the last 24 hours then it's a good idea to leave it for a day and come back to it, sometimes StoreKit takes a will to respond to new products.
-Failing all that checkout this list of common problems, from the good folks at el'Apple http://developer.apple.com/library/ios/#technotes/tn2259/_index.html
+Failing all that [checkout this list of common problems](http://developer.apple.com/library/ios/#technotes/tn2259/_index.html), from the good folks at el'Apple.
-You can checkout this great post if your still getting invalid product ID's http://troybrant.net/blog/2010/01/invalid-product-ids/
+You can checkout [this great post](http://troybrant.net/blog/2010/01/invalid-product-ids/) if your still getting invalid product ID's.

 #### 2. It won't work in the simulator? ####
 StoreKit does not work in the simulator, you must use a device to test it.
 Open up the underlying XCode project created by Titanium, select your connected iPhone from the left and hit "Build & Run".